-clearlysecretarialjobs.co.uk promotes all the latest Banking Secretary jobs in London and across the UK.
+clearlysecretarialjobs.co.uk promotes all the latest Banking Secretary and PA jobs in London and across the UK.
 Find vacancies for a variety of banking secretary roles which can range from supporting a busy trading desk to working alongside a busy analyst.

 Search job vacancies for positions including Team Secretary, Team Assistant, Desk Assistant, Trading Floor Secretary and Float Secretary.

 A Banking Secretary takes all the skills normally required for a standard secretarial role and applies them to the highly specialised world of banking and financial services.
 The role varies a lot depending upon which area of banking and finance you're working in but, regardless of where you're working, candidates are often expected to bring with them a sound understanding of the industry.
 You could be working in a large investment bank supporting a trading team, providing secretarial support in a back office environment or you could be working in an investment bank's compliance department.

 Experience is sometimes paramount in these roles and it can be a chicken and egg scenario - how do I get experience within the banking sector when you need experience to get the job in the first place?!
 Well, a lot of banking secretaries work their way up through other roles.
 For example, a candidate may land a job as an office junior within a bank, gain a few years' experience in the role and then be promoted to a finance administrator role and so on.

 Another way to get into the industry would be a candidate taking transferable skills from one sector to another - you may have worked as a secretary for a media company for example, but land a job doing a similar role within financial services which majors more on the secretarial side of things than the industry knowledge.
 You then gain financial experience and a fully fledged banking secretary you become.

 As we've already discussed, the roles vary but a typical banking secretary would be involved in:

 Most of the time you'll be working standard office hours, though as with any job, this can change, depending upon workloads.